-Vegas also has the tallest observation wheel in the world.
-Spend a half-hour riding the High Roller (3545 Las Vegas Blvd.
+Vegas also has the tallest observation wheel in the U.S. Spend a half-hour riding the High Roller (3545 Las Vegas Blvd.
 S.).

 The “Ocean's Eleven” crew celebrated its successful Bellagio (3600 Las Vegas Blvd.
 S.) heist in front of the resort's dancing fountains—a signature Strip spectacle choreographed to lights and music.
 Head inside to smell the flowers at the Bellagio Conservatory, a botanical display that changes its whimsical theme with the seasons and often takes a Lewis Carroll-esque turn down the rabbit hole.

 CityCenter Las Vegas (3720 Las Vegas Blvd.
 S.) brings contemporary architecture to the often-cartoonish Strip.
 Aesthetically speaking, this complex of buildings (three hotels and a residential tower) couldn't be further from outlandish Arthurian castles and chlorinated Venetian canals.
-Wander through crazy-expensive The Shops at Crystals mall and sleek ARIA Resort & Casino (3730 Las Vegas Blvd.
-S.) and decide for yourself if that's a good thing.
+Wander through The Shops at Crystals mall and sleek ARIA Resort & Casino (3730 Las Vegas Blvd.
+S.) for a high-end experience.

 The original heart of town beats under a 90-foot-high canopy embedded with 12.5 million LED lights.
 Fremont Street Experience (425 Fremont St.) shows feature eye-popping animation synchronized to music and run nightly on the hour from dusk to midnight.